simplicitesoftware/operation/README.md

 Operation tools for Simplicit&eacute;&reg;
 ===============================================

-This are examples of operation tools for Simplicit&eacute;&reg; sandboxes.
+This are examples of operation tools for Simplicit&eacute;&reg; instances.

-The shell scripts have been developped on Linux CentOS, there are easily transposable to other platforms.
+These shell scripts have been developped on Linux CentOS, there are easily transposable to other platforms.